Vitamin B12 and Depression

 - Insufficient zinc levels require zinc to produce hydrochloric acid.

 - Use of protein pump inhibitors (eg Nexium) for reflux as they reduce hydrochloric acid.

 - Impaired pancreatic function which decreases the pH of the intestinal tract and impairs the release of B12.

 - Pernicious anemia, which is an autoimmune condition that impairs the release of intrinsic factor.
-Without intrinsic factor, B12 cannot be absorbed.
+Intrinsic factor is necessary for the absorption of B12.

 - Impaired intestinal function including celiac disease or Crohn’s disease.

 - Excessive alcohol intake.
 Alcohol depletes all B vitamins.